jasonnicholson/regularizeNd/docs/examples.rst

 Examples
 ========

-These example pages are generated from the MATLAB scripts in `Examples/` using MATLAB `publish`.
-The generated HTML (and any supporting files) are placed under `_static/examples/` so they are included in the Sphinx build output.

-To (re)generate the published examples:

-- From the docs folder: `make examples`

 Published examples
 ------------------

+These example pages are generated from the MATLAB scripts in `Examples/` using MATLAB `publish`.

 - `a01_START_HERE_example <_static/examples/a01_START_HERE_example.html>`_
 - `a02_example1D <_static/examples/a02_example1D.html>`_